paketo-buildpacks/rfcs/text/dependencies/rfcs/0004-dependency-management-phase-one.md

 ```
 retrieve:
 	@./retrieval/retrieve.sh $(buildpackTomlPath) $(output)
-test:
-	@./test/test.sh $(tarballName) $(version)
 ```

-Dependency compilation and the problem of performing compilation for different operating systems and architectures will be handled in a slightly different manner.
-Instead of using the Makefile approach, compilation will be rolled into a Github Action.
+Dependency compilation, as well as dependency testing against different operating systems and architectures will be handled in a slightly different manner.
+Instead of using the Makefile approach, both dependency compilation and testing will be rolled into their own Github Actions.
 This will be described in greater detail below.

 Overall, this plan will hit on the 5 outlined processes in a way that can be generalized for running in automation, while being useable locally.